lgastako/zen/README.txt

 Of course both should be optimized by the compiler down to:

 	three = 3
+	three:Int = 3

 Function application is left to right ala haskell:

-	f g h x    // is equivalent to  f (g (h x))
+	f g h x    # is equivalent to  f (g (h x))

-As you may have noticed, we use C style comments. // for single-line, /* for multi-line */
+As you may have noticed, we use python style comments.

 Every statement returns a value, including e.g. "if":